legends2k/blog/README.md

 # To Do

-* Update _Projects_ page with _Spirit of C++_, path finding, etc.
 * [Self-host fonts](https://news.ycombinator.com/item?id=25300396)
+* Create a site map/archives page listing all articles on one page (searchable)
+  - Index is big and only shows 7; everyone mightn’t tap ‘Older Posts’
 * Make footnote as tool tip for hypertext using title attribute
-* Create a site map with all sections articles as a one page searchable list
-  - Index is big and only shows 7; everyone mightn’t tap ‘Older Posts’
 * Enable [per-page auto-numbering](https://codingnconcepts.com/hugo/auto-number-headings-hugo/)
   - Remove manual numbering in `note/site_customizations.md`
 * Move away from Disqus for comments